ganeti/ganeti/man/hail.rst

 ALGORITHM
 ~~~~~~~~~

-The program uses a simplified version of the hbal algorithm.
+On regular node groups, the program uses a simplified version of
+the hbal algorithm; for allocation on node groups with exclusive
+storage see below.

 For single-node allocations (non-mirrored instances), again we
 select the node which, when chosen as the primary node, gives the best